-The lake is multi-use lake that has a surface area of (ha) 59 with a maximum depth of (m) 16.9 where anglers can catch fish including: Yellow Perch, Northern Pike, Pumpkinseed and Small Mouth Bass (Fish Management Zone 16).
+McCullough Lake is a multi-use lake that has a surface area of (ha) 59 with a maximum depth of (m) 16.9 where anglers can catch fish including Yellow Perch, Northern Pike, Pumpkinseed, and Small Mouth Bass (Fish Management Zone 16).
 Boaters can launch their boat from the boat launch situated on the west side of the lake.
 McCullough Lake also includes a fish and wildlife sanctuary that you can paddle to.
 During the summer months, you will be able to observe swans glide majestically in the waters or dabbing in the shallows for aquatic plants.
 During the winter months, deer can be seen gingerly crossing over the frozen lakes.

 In The Area

 McCullough Lake is located in Grey County which is not too far from the tiny village of Williamsford on Highway 6.
-Folks can visit the family-friendly Williamsburg Mill to enjoy quality home-cooked meals or explore the area’s largest book store, pick up a pie at the Williamsford Pie Company or take the turn onto MotoPark Road for some great off-road action.
+Folks can visit the family-friendly Williamsford Mill to enjoy quality home-cooked meals or explore the area’s largest book store or take the turn onto MotoPark Road for some great off-road action.

 For more information on Mccullough click here.